narcisoleedev/gminus/README.md

-## Simple lexer made in cpp for C- language.
+## Simple compiler made in cpp for C- language.

 In case you're my professor here are the names of the members: